 Nottinghamshire County Council considers that the site allocations selected are in principle suitable for future minerals development.
 As part of the evidence gathering, a number of assessments documents have been undertaken including a Sustainability Appraisal and a site selection methodology.
 As a result of the evidence gathering the Mill Hill site is considered appropriate as it is close to the Nottingham market and, as part of the package of site allocations, will provide an appropriate amount of sand and gravel to meeting the overall sand and gravel shortfall over the plan period.
+The County Council a considers that the allocation is consistent with national guidance on protection of the Green Belt and detailed planning applications would be determined in accordance with other parts of the Plan to ensure appropriate mitigation.

+Ongoing co-operation

-Ongoing co-operation The Borough will be informed on the progress of the emerging Minerals Local Plan.
+The Borough will be informed of the submission and examination of the Minerals Local Plan.
 The County Council will provide comments on planning applications relating to minerals safeguarding issues will be supplied where necessary.

-Evidence base Meetings between both authorities Governance Arrangements This draft statement has been prepared by Nottinghamshire County Council in discussion with each of the signatories.
-Further discussion will be carried out where appropriate before the statement is finalised.
-The draft statement will be published on the Council's website alongside the Minerals Local Plan Publication Version which is being consulted on over a six-week period between August and September 2019.
-All signatories to this statement will be consulted on the Minerals Local Plan Publication Version directly and signing this statement does not prejudice the ability to make detailed representations (in support or objection) to the Minerals Local Plan Publication Version.
-This Statement of Common Ground is an important supporting paper to the Minerals Local Plan and will be reported to the Communities and Places Committee to endorse.
-Timetable for Agreement, Review and Update This Statement of Common Ground has been published in draft form for consultation alongside the Minerals Local Plan Publication Version.
-Comments are sought on the content of this Statement, in addition to agreement on the Matters identified.
-This Statement will be updated where necessary following consultation and re-published prior to Submission.
-This Statement will be reviewed and/or updated alongside the five-yearly review of the Minerals Local Plan or sooner if required.
+Evidence base

+Meetings between both authorities

+Timetable for Agreement, Review and Update

+This statement was prepared initially by Nottinghamshire County Council in discussion with each of the potential signatories prior to the publication stage of the Minerals Local Plan in August 2019.
+A draft version was published alongside the Publication version of the Plan.
+The statement has been amended to reflect where necessary the position of each authority as reflected in their representations on the Publication Draft Plan.

+The relevant authorities and organisations have been circulated with the Final Draft and invited to agree the relevant statement for each organisation.
+Subject to the making of any further amendments, the organisation has been asked to sign the document according to each authorities protocols via the provision of an electronic scanned signature.

+This Statement of Common Ground is an important supporting paper to the Minerals Local Plan in terms of providing evidence of co-operation and cross boundary working and has been signed by the Corporate Director (Place) for Nottinghamshire County Council in consultation with the Chair / Vice Chair of the Communities and Places Committee.

+It will be part of the documents which are submitted to the Planning Inspectorate and will be examined by the appointed Inspector as part of assessing and examining the Nottinghamshire Minerals Local Plan.

+The Statement will be reviewed and updated alongside the five-yearly review of the Minerals Local Plan or sooner if required.

+Signatories

+Nottinghamshire County Council

+Adrian Smith

+For and behalf of Nottinghamshire County Council

+Corporate Director - Place

+Adjoining Mineral Planning Authorities

+Councillor Linda Woodings

+for and behalf of Nottingham City Council

+LILLWwais

+Portfolio Holder for Planning, Housing and Heritage

+Verna Bayliss

+for and behalf of Derby City Council

+Acting Director of Traffic and Transportation, Planning and Engineering

+SA Spencer

+for and behalf of Derbyshire County Council